arthurkuahara/Iridium/README.md

 ### Welcome to Iridium!

 Iridium is a search engine built in Python, proposed as a final project in the DCC204 - Programming and Software Development II class at UFMG.
-You can find the original proposition for the project in a pdf stored in the repository.
+You can find the original proposition for the project in a PDF file stored in the repository.
 It is in portuguese though!

+You can also find the specification of the project in the 'Documentacao.pdf' document (also in portuguese)

 Some references and inspirations taken in the development process.